steinbergmedia/vst3sdk/README.md

 The full VST 3 SDK is available [here!](https://www.steinberg.net/en/company/developers.html).
 It contains :
 - a VST 3 Plug-in Test Host Application/Validator,
 - the <b>Steinberg VST 3 Plug-In SDK Licensing Agreement</b> that you have to sign if you want to develop or host VST 3 Plug-Ins.
-- the <b>Steinberg VST 2 Plug-In SDK Licensing Agreement</b> that you have to sign if you want to develop or host VST 2 Plug-Ins.

 <div id='200'/>